craig-davis/wr250r/readme.md

 Users have the ability to view content and bookmark it.
 In their accounts page they can see their bookmarked articles and products.
 All item pages (product, article) links to related content of other types (article to products) when relevant.

 #### Tasks
+* Proper 404 pages
+* articleName to url
 * Homepage
 	* Image
 	* Better Copy